quicwg/base-drafts/draft-ietf-quic-recovery.md

 Endpoints can implement pacing as they choose, as long as bursts are not larger than the initial window and average sending rate over a round trip does not exceed a small multiple, `pacing_gain`, of the congestion window.
-Allowing for bursts can reduce CPU utilization at the risk of increased retransmits rates.
+Larger bursts can reduce CPU utilization at the risk of increased retransmits rates.

 A `pacing_gain` multiplier greater than 1 allows senders to increase the rate